JudeRocks1/soc-dashboard-powerbi/README.md

 IF(CurrentUserFails >= Threshold, 1, 0)
 ```

 The SrcFolder also depends on the file name.
-Follow the steps found below in Power Bi File Path but modify security_logs.csv to the new name.
+Follow the steps found below in the Power BI File Path, but modify security_logs.csv to the new name.

 ### Power BI

 #### File Path

-You must configure the location of the csv file on your machine.
+You must configure the location of the CSV file on your machine.
 Go to Power Query editor -> Queries -> SrcFolder.
-Change the Current Value to the location of the script on your hard drive followed by the csv name.
+Change the Current Value to the location of the script on your hard drive, followed by the CSV name.
 C:LOCATION_OF_PYTHON_SCRIPT\security_logs.csv

 ## Usage